-Parler Goes Dark As Amazon Pulls Hosting Support
+Parler Goes Dark As Amazon Pulls Web Hosting Support

-Parler is now completely offline as Amazon.com Inc. (NASDAQ: AMZN) cut-off the social media platform from its cloud-hosting service Amazon Web Services.
+Parler is now completely offline as Amazon.com Inc. (NASDAQ: AMZN) cut off the social media platform from its cloud-hosting service Amazon Web Services.

 What Happened: The e-commerce giant had given Parler a 24-hour notice late Saturday, saying it couldn’t “provide services to a customer that is unable to effectively identify and remove content that encourages or incites violence against others,” as reported by TechCrunch.